Understanding Product Liability in Florida

 • Retailers – Stores or online sellers that market and sell the defective product directly to consumers

-In many situations, a product passes through several different companies before it ever reaches you.
+In many situations, a product passes through several companies before it ever reaches you.
 If any link in that chain failed to detect the defect or adequately warn about the risks, they could be held accountable in a strict liability product case.

-Strict liability is significant because it means you do not have to prove negligence to pursue compensation.
+Strict liability is significant because you do not have to prove negligence to pursue compensation.
 Instead, you only need to demonstrate that the product was defective, that you used it as intended, and that the defect caused your injuries.

 What to Do After a Defective Product Injury